-As a dedicated interpreter of new works, Joshua has enjoyed a number of collaborations with many of today’s leading composers including Tom Cipullo, Jennifer Higdon, and Libby Larsen.
+As a dedicated interpreter of new works, Joshua has enjoyed frequent collaborations with many of today’s leading composers including Tom Cipullo, Jennifer Higdon, Libby Larsen, Evan Mack, Ricky Ian Gordon, Evan Snyder, Scott Eyerly, and Paul Fowler.
+At Opera Las Vegas, Joshua has been instrumental in the development of their award-winning Living Composers and Librettists initiative, which has been selected for four consecutive NEA awards.
 For two seasons, Joshua served as Music Director/Conductor of the CU New Opera Workshop where he collaborated with composers Libby Larsen and Alberto Caruso as well as author Colm Tóibín and stage director Ron Daniels.
-At Seagle Music Colony’s American Center for New Works Development, Joshua has conducted and played workshops for new works by Libby Larsen and Scott Eyerly.
 For four seasons, Joshua served as conductor/co-founder of the Colorado New Music Ensemble where he programmed and conducted works ranging from John Corigliano’s Symphony No. 2 to Susan Botti’s chamber opera Telaio: Desdemona.
 While a Festival Artist/Conductor at the Newport Music Festival, Joshua conducted members of the Rhode Island Philharmonic and Providence Singers in a series of contemporary choral/orchestral masterworks.

 With a commitment to education and community engagement, Joshua served as Music Director/Conductor of the University of Colorado-Boulder Campus Orchestra, Guest Conductor for the University of Colorado-Boulder Eklund Opera Program, Music Director/Coach of the award-winning Pensacola Opera Artist-in-Residence Program, Music Director of the University of Colorado Opera Theatre Singers, Guest Conductor of the Greater Boulder Youth Orchestras, and Music Director/Conductor of the Portsmouth Abbey Youth Orchestras and Choirs.
 During multiple concert tours of South America, Joshua led master classes and conducting seminars with the Orquesta Académica de Tarija.
-Additionally, Joshua has presented masterclasses for the University of Mobile, University of Southern Alabama, and University of West Florida.
+Additionally, Joshua has presented masterclasses for Opera Orlando, the University of Mobile, University of Southern Alabama, and University of West Florida.